zellwk/zellwk.com/src/posts/2021-01-20-year-end-review-2020.md

 ### Website Growth

-There's a 30% increase in users (1.04mil to 1.36 mil) from Jan 2020 to Jan 2021.
+There's a 30% increase in users (1.04mil to 1.36 mil) from Jan.
+2020 to Jan.
+2021.
 It's nice to know that my website is attracting more people and it's doing well in terms of traffic.

 <figure role="figure">
   <img src="/images/2021/review/analytics.png" alt="">